ghc-proposals/ghc-proposals/proposals/0000-provenance-qualified-imports.rst

 Under this proposal we can also specify

-``import "[REPO]:somepackage" Foo.Bar``
+``import "[REPO]+somepackage" Foo.Bar``

 Where repo is either the url of a repository root or an alias which maps to one.

+D) Cabal syntax

+Cabal files are extended in two ways.

+``source-origin-alises:`` is a top-level property consisting of a list of ``[ALIAS]=[URL]`` aliases.
+These aliases will be passed to all invocations of `ghc` in the course of a cabal build.

+``build-depends:`` fields now can take package names in the form of ``[REPO]+somepackage`` rather than just ``somepackage``.

 Effect and Interactions
 -----------------------
 I can think of no difficult interactions with existing features.
 There may need to be a fair amount of mechanical work to remove assumptions about uniqueness of package names throughout different portions of the codebase.
+I do not believe that there is any interaction with backpack, but it would be important to confirm this.

 Costs and Drawbacks
 -------------------